-According to the analysis carried out in December 2013 by the board of directors, with the exception of the chairman and the chief executive officer/general manager, the other seven members of the same board of directors (Alessandro Banchi, Lorenzo Codogno, Mauro Miccio, Fernando Napolitano, Pedro Solbes Mira, Angelo Taraborrelli and Gianfranco Tosi) are non-executive directors.
+According to the analysis carried out by the board of directors following its renewal (occurred in May 2014) and later in the month of January 2015, with the exception of the chief executive officer/general manager, all of the other members of the same board of directors (Patrizia Grieco, Alessandro Banchi, Alberto Bianchi, Paola Girdinio, Alberto Pera, Anna Chiara Svelto and Angelo Taraborrelli) are non-executive directors.
+The number, expertise, professionalism, authoritativeness, and availability of the nonexecutive directors are therefore appropriate to ensure that their judgment can have a significant influence on the decisions made by the board.